InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/issue-tracker.md

 # Patlet

 The InnerSource host team fails to make not only plans and progress but also context for changes transparent.
-This is solved by increasing the use cases for the project issue tracker to also serve brainstorming, implemenation discussion, and feature design.
+This is solved by increasing the use cases for the project issue tracker to also serve brainstorming, implementation discussion, and feature design.

 # Context